 Make the yellow cake.
 To make the batter for the star, add the butter, sugar, vanilla extract, almond extract and yellow food coloring into a large mixing bowl and cream on medium speed until fluffy.
 Add the eggs one at a time.
 Beat after each addiction and occasionally scrape down the sides of the mixing bowl.
 Stir in the flour, baking powder, salt and milk.
 Combine on low speed until blended.
 Pour the batter into the prepared loaf tin and bake for an hour or until a cake tester or skewer inserted into the middle of the cake comes out clean.
 Allow to cool for 3 hours.

 Cut out the stars.
 After the cake has cooled, remove the browned sides and cut the cake into thick slices.
 Using a star cookie cutter, cut out individual stars.
 Place them on a plate lined with clingfilm and freeze for 30 minutes.

 Prepare the chocolate batter.
 Reheat the oven to 180 degrees Celsius, 350 degrees Fahrenheit or gas mark 4 and prep the loaf tin as shown before.
 Mix the cocoa with hot water and let cool for 10 minutes.
 Just as before, cream the butter, sugar, cocoa mixture, vanilla extract, and vinegar, then add the eggs.
 Mix in the flour, baking soda and buttermilk.

 Assemble and decorate the cake

+Assemble the cake.
 Using a spatula, cover the sides and the bottom of the tin with chocolate batter until no bare spots are showing.
-Fit the stars tightly together in the centre of the tin and cover with the remaining batter.
+Fit the stars tightly together in the center of the tin and cover with the remaining batter.
 Lightly tap the tin against the counter so the batter spread around the stars.
 Bake for 40 to 50 minutes or until firm to touch.
 Allow the cake to cool completely before removing it from the tin.